 Mountain View Humane partnering with Inmate Family Assistance of the NRV

-(WDBJ) - Mountain View Humane is partnering with Inmate Family Assistance of the NRV to provide reduced-fee veterinary services for eligible families with dogs and cats.
+CHRISTIANSBURG, Va.
+(WDBJ) - Mountain View Humane is working with Inmate Family Assistance of the NRV to take care of pets for families of people who are incarcerated.

+Through this partnership, pets taken in by family members of incarcerated people can receive reduced fees on vet care.

-The services will include spaying, neutering, vaccines, microchipping, flea and tick treatments, and umbilical hernia repairs.
+Some of these services include spay and neutering, vaccines, flea and tick prevention and other treatments.

-“We are very excited to partner with Inmate Family Assistance of the NRV,” said Laurie Gibbons, Executive Director of Mission Delivery at Mountain View Humane.
-“This allows more pets in our community to receive access to spay and neuter surgeries, vaccines, and other medical services that they may need.”

-For more information about Mountain View Humane, contact Julie Rickmond at 540-339-6722 or jrickmond@mvhclinic.org.
-About Mountain View Humane
+“We don’t think about what happens to the pets of the people who are incarcerated and most times they don’t have a lot of notice that they’re going to have to go for a little while so their family just steps in and cannot always afford, particularly regular veterinary costs,” Mountain View Humane’s Executive Director of Mission Delivery Laurie Gibbons said.

+People interest in receiving assistance need to go through Inmate Family Assistance first.

 Copyright 2023 WDBJ.
 All rights reserved.